TimKrause2/funny-text/README.md

 Also demonstrates the use of flex and bison to create the lexical analyzer and parser.

 For an example of the grammar see one of the .rtxt files.
-The grammer consists of strings and substitution lists.
+The grammer consists of strings, substitution lists and includes.

 Strings are delimited with '<' and '>', for example:

     <This is a string.>